Procedural Fairness in Machine Learning: Introduction

-To the best of our knowledge, the only work that has both defined and evaluated procedural fairness of the ML model is Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\cite{grgic2018beyond}, in which the authors defined the procedural fairness of a model in terms of the inherent fairness of the features used in training the model.
-However, their definition solely perceives the procedural fairness of the ML model based on the input features, without considering whether the decision-making process or logic behind the model's predictions is fair or not.
+To the best of our knowledge, the only work that has both defined and evaluated the procedural fairness of the ML model is Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\citeyear{grgic2018beyond}, in which the authors defined the procedural fairness of a model in terms of the inherent fairness of the features used in training the model.
+However, no equivalence can be drawn between the fairness of the features actually used and the procedural fairness of the ML model.
+For example, an ML model obtained by training with unfair features (e.g., sensitive features) does not imply that its decision-making process is unfair, as verified by our experimental results on the \textit{COMPAS} dataset in Section \ref{sec:definition_and_metric} as a counterexample.
+The key problem with this is that their definition solely perceives the procedural fairness of the ML model based on the input features, without considering whether the decision-making process or logic behind the model's predictions is fair or not.
 According to the concept of procedural fairness~\cite{morse2021ends}, the decision-making process is indeed the core element and cornerstone in perceiving procedural fairness.
 From this perspective, it is evident that this definition does not accurately capture the key essence of procedural fairness.
-Furthermore, as they themselves stated in~\cite{grgic2018beyond}, they measured procedural fairness by “\textit{relying on humans' moral judgments or instincts of humans about the fairness of using input features in a decision-making context}'', that is, the defined procedural fairness was measured based on human evaluations, which is very susceptible to subjective influence by humans.
-In summary, the urgency of research around procedural fairness (including its conceptual definition, evaluation methods, and related aspects) is clear.
+Furthermore, as they themselves stated~\cite{grgic2018beyond}, they measured procedural fairness by “\textit{relying on humans' moral judgments or instincts of humans about the fairness of using input features in a decision-making context}.''
+While incorporating human perspectives is essential in defining fairness, such evaluation methods come with significant practical challenges: they are costly to implement, difficult to scale to new tasks or datasets, and may yield inconsistent results across different populations or settings.
+In summary, the urgency of research around procedural fairness (including its conceptual definition, evaluation methods, and related aspects) is evident.
 However, within the overall field of AI fairness, the study of procedural fairness is currently in its infancy, highlighting the need for more and enhanced research efforts.